 Shades of grey for Quendon Hall’s Charley Gray

 In May, we had the pleasure of creating the wedding flowers for the wonderful Charley, Miss Parklands herself!
-Having worked with Charley and her Sales Team for over 10 years, we were so honoured that she chose us to be a part of her special day.
+Having worked with Charley and her Sales Team for over 10 years, we were so pleased that she chose us to be a part of her special day.
 And, wow, was it special!

 The bride’s bouquet was made for her in a loose, natural style with lots of eucalyptus and muted pinks – and the grey roses for Charley Gray were a must!
 The stunning bridesmaids, who wore pale grey, had bouquets to match but with more lighter tones to really make them stand out against their dresses.
 Not forgetting the adorable younger bridesmaids and flower girls, of course, who held mini versions of the bridesmaids’ bouquets, flower wands with trailing grey bows, and wore sprigs of gypsophila in their hair.